 The Damages Exceed Your Policy Limit

 If the damages your insurance company has paid out for the accident go above your policy coverage limits, they will typically not pay any more.
-Legally, they have no further duty towards you as the policyholder, which means they don’t have to provide the money for a lawyer.
+Therefore, legally, they have no further duty towards you as the policyholder, which means they don’t have to provide the money for a lawyer.

 You Don’t Give Notice of the Accident

-This is where it’s important to carefully read your insurance policy after an accident.
+This is where it’s essential to read your insurance policy after an accident carefully.
 It will detail how soon you need to notify the insurer about an accident.
 Don’t delay, as sometimes this limit is not more than 5-10 days from the accident.

 If you don’t have a good reason for not notifying the insurer within the correct time limit, they may be able to refuse you coverage for the costs of the accident.
-That would mean they also won’t provide you with a lawyer if the other driver sues you.
+Unfortunately, that would mean they also won’t provide you with a lawyer if the other driver sues you.

 Causing the Accident Intentionally

 If you get accused of intentionally causing a car accident, the insurer may also be able to deny you coverage.
-This would be outside of the frame of negligence, which is what personal injury claims are based upon.
+This would be outside the frame of negligence, which is what personal injury claims get based upon.